-Gaining explicit permission for email marketing is not only a best practice, but it's also required by Keap, and most email service providers in the industry.
-Email marketing without permission will negatively impact your sender reputation, and ultimately lead to a decrease in deliverability and loss of good leads.
+Gaining explicit permission for email marketing is not only a best practice, it's also required by Keap and most email service providers in the industry.
+Email marketing without permission negatively impacts your sender reputation and ultimately leads to a decrease in deliverability and loss of leads.

 What is Explicit Permission?

 Explicit permission is obtained when a contact voluntarily requests to receive email communication from your business and is aware what content they will receive and how often they will receive it.

 How do I obtain explicit permission for my bulk marketing?

 - On web forms, use a check box defaulted to unchecked to allow contacts to choose to agree to marketing.

 - Through personal interaction like at an event, over the phone, or direct contacts via social media, be sure to ask explicitly if you can send ongoing marketing emails to the address they shared with you.

 - Having the contact sign up for a one-time email, but then adding them to additional marketing.